So, who am I, and why do I want to help men around the world find their voice?

 I trained hundreds of recruits and experienced things I could once never have dreamed of.

 Most importantly, however, being a Marine gave me purpose, a vision and, ultimately, a set of values which have made me who I am today.
 The marines empowered me to become a better man; a better person.

 Excellence; integrity; self-discipline; humility.
 Courage; determination; unselfishness; cheerfulness.

-I have taken all the lessons and experiences that have occured within my life, now travelling the breadth of the country with my Company Vanguard Global Solutions (VGS) – partnered with former Royal Marine, Antony Thompson.
+I have taken all the lessons and experiences that have occurred within my life, now travelling the breadth of the country with my Company Vanguard Global Solutions (VGS) – partnered with former Royal Marine, Antony Thompson.
 We aim to inspire people and organisations to believe in themselves, lead effectively, own an ethos and implement a set of values.

 We challenge their existing beliefs, changing their perspective in thinking they can do far more than what they ever thought possible.

 Already in its short lifetime, VGS has worked with some of the biggest talents in sport, business, finance and many other fields to spread our message.
 We are making a change, working tirelessly to ensure it happens across not just industries – but society too.